usaid-cs/yesterday-i-learned/java.md

 ## How Java gets around having no features™

 - What's multiple inheritance, anyway?
 Java doesn't know.
 "Composition" is relaying a child object's methods in a "has-a" relationship.
 For example, if a `Person` "has-a" `Job`, then [you implement `Person.getSalary` as a forwarding method that just calls and returns `this.job.getSalary`](https://www.journaldev.com/1325/composition-in-java-example).
 Java developers prefer composition over inheritance, even though the language construct heavily prefers inheritance over composition.
-There [isn't an easy way](https://stackoverflow.com/a/17987980/1558430) to write a mixin (an interface but not really), for example.
+There [isn't an easy way](https://stackoverflow.com/a/17987980/1558430) to write a mixin (an interface but not really), for example. *Edit: only interfaces are free to use multiple inheritance.
+So they know what it is, but don't want concrete classes to use it.*
 - [Telescoping constructors](https://www.vojtechruzicka.com/avoid-telescoping-constructor-pattern/) don't scale.
 Use the builder pattern instead.
 - Setters that `return this;` are of the [builder pattern](http://en.wikipedia.org/wiki/Builder_pattern).
 According to a colleague of yours, doing so instead of `return void;` has no real performance differences.
 [Android's `AlertDialog.Builder`](https://developer.android.com/guide/topics/ui/dialogs) is one of those.
 - Speaking of the builder pattern: it is Java's way of offering keyword arguments, without having keyword arguments.
 You can also go with [double brace initialisation](https://stackoverflow.com/a/1988268/1558430) (explained below) at a performance cost.